Back

 \({\color{Green}5} + {\color{Blue}8} + {\color{Green}5} + {\color{Blue}8} = {\color{Green}5} + {\color{Green}5} + {\color{Blue}8} + {\color{Blue}8} = 26\)

-(The order in which we add up the sides doesn’t matter.)
+(The order in which you add up the sides doesn’t matter.)

 Another way to think of this is to multiply each side length by 2 since there are two sides of the same length for each length, and then add these together.